Jack Champion

-Jackson Champion (born November 16, 2004) is an American actor.
-He is best known for his role as Spider, a human teenager living on Pandora, who first appeared in Avatar: The Way of Water (2022).
+Jackson Champion (born November 17, 2004) is an American actor.
+He is best known for his role as Miles (Spider) Socorro in James Cameron's Avatar: The Way of Water (2022) and Avatar: Fire and Ash (2025).
 He also played Ethan Landry in the slasher film Scream VI (2023).

-Life and career
+Early life and career

-Jack Champion was born on November 16, 2004 and is a native of Blacksburg, Virginia.
-He was raised by his mother, a microbiologist.
-He has credited her for encouraging his interest in acting.
-He began acting at age eight, starting in school theatre and eventually began working in short films.
+Jack Champion was born on November 17, 2004 and is a native of Blacksburg, Virginia.
+He was raised by his mother, a microbiologist, and his father, a lawyer.
+He has credited his mother for encouraging his interest in acting.
+He began acting at age eight, starting in school theatre and eventually working in short films.
 In 2015, he had a small role in the documentary series American Genius.

 In 2017, Champion booked a screen test to join the cast of James Cameron's science fiction film Avatar: The Way of Water.
 Before he was cast in the role, he filmed a small part in the superhero film Avengers: Endgame (2019) as a kid on a bicycle.
 He also had a leading role in the horror film The Night Sitter (2018).
 Champion booked his part in Avatar at age 12, after four months of extensive auditions.
-He was cast as Spider, a human teenager living amongst Na'vis on Pandora.
-The nature of Champion's role meant that he had to film all his scenes twice; his work involved two years of performance capture on a soundstage, followed by two and a half years of filming the same scenes in live-action in New Zealand.
-To maintain a muscular physique over the duration of filming as his character wore Na'vi attire and an gas mask throughout the film, he exercised extensively with a personal trainer and consumed a high-protein diet.
-He also learned freediving and scuba diving for scenes that were filmed underwater.
+He was cast as Miles Socorro, a human teenager living amongst Na'vis on Pandora.

+To prepare for the physically demanding role, Champion underwent two years of high-protein body transformation, gaining nearly 20 pounds of muscle, and trained extensively in free-diving, eventually reaching a personal breath-hold record of over four minutes underwater.
+The nature of Champion's role meant that he had to film all his scenes twice: once as a reference for his co-stars (including Sam Worthington, Zoe Saldaña, and Sigourney Weaver) and another to film in live-action.
+His work involved two years of performance capture on a soundstage, followed by two and a half years of live-action filming in New Zealand.
 After five years of production, the film was released in 2022, after Champion turned 18.
 It earned over $2 billion worldwide, becoming the third highest-grossing film of all time.
-Champion concurrently shot for the sequel, Avatar: Fire and Ash, which will release in 2025, and portions of Avatar 4, which will release in 2029.
-This was primarily done so that Champion would not age out of his role.
+Champion concurrently shot scenes for the sequel, Avatar: Fire and Ash, and portions of Avatar 4, primarily so that he would not age out of the role.

-In 2023, Champion appeared alongside an ensemble cast in the slasher film Scream VI, playing the part of Ethan Landry.
-In contrast to his experience of working on Avatar, he described filming Scream VI as a "really fun summer vacation".
-He then played the son of star Liam Neeson's character in the action thriller Retribution, a remake of the 2015 Spanish film of the same name.
-Champion next appeared alongside an ensemble cast in Anna Boden and Ryan Fleck's 1980s-set action drama film Freaky Tales, which premiered at the 2024 Sundance Film Festival.
+In 2023, Champion appeared alongside an ensemble cast in the slasher film Scream VI.
+In contrast to his experience on Avatar, he described filming Scream VI as a "really fun summer vacation".
+He then played the son of Liam Neeson's character in the action thriller Retribution, a remake of the 2015 Spanish film.
+Champion next appeared in Anna Boden and Ryan Fleck's 1980s-set action drama Freaky Tales, which premiered at the 2024 Sundance Film Festival.

-In addition to the Avatar sequels, Champion will next star in the family drama Everything's Going to Be Great and in the action thriller Trap House.
+In addition to future Avatar installments, Champion starred in the drama Everything's Going to Be Great and the action thriller Trap House.